NadaMarei/WordPress_MySQL/README.md

 </br>
 2- Navigate to the repository's root directory: `cd WordPress_MySQL`</br>
 </br>
-3- Run the following command to start the containers in detached mode:`docker-compose up -d`</br>
+3- Run the following command to start the containers in detached mode:`docker compose up -d`</br>
 </br>
 4- Access WordPress by navigating to `http://localhost:8000` in your web browser.</br>
 </br>